VCauthon/Summary-Docker/src/docs/3-containers.md

 docker run -it alpine sh
 ```

-> __NOTE__: Notice that the command sent to the docker container to start a session isn't /bin/bash.
+> __NOTE__: Notice that the command sent to the Docker container to start a session isn't /bin/bash.
 Instead of that it's sh.
 Thats because that image doesn't have the same shell.

 Once you have started your session you can run the command ps and this is what you'll see:
 ```bash